jeffreywallphd/OpenFinAL/PULL_REQUEST_TEMPLATE.md

 - [ ] Do you want to keep your branch for future changes or delete it once it is reviewed?

 ## Documentation Checklist
-- [ ] There is no personally identifiable information, such as real names, real email addresses, or real contact information
+- [ ]There is no personally identifiable information, such as real names, real email addresses, or real contact information
-- [ ] There are no responses to interview questions, only interview questions by themselves
+- [ ]There are no responses to interview questions, only interview questions by themselves
-- [ ] I have checked the document conversion guide (I am going to create this and put the link in later) and double-checked that my file will be visible on
+- [ ]I have checked the document conversion guide (I am going to create this and put the link in later) and double-checked that my file will be visible on GitHub’s platform
+- [ ]I have updated my pull request so that it is up to date with the main branch
+- [ ]Do you want to keep your branch for future changes or delete it once it is reviewed?